 Breeder Liability and Cost Recovery: A dog breeder sold puppies with severe hip dysplasia.
 I went to battle to have my client dog's surgical bills paid.
 I also demanded the breeder alert all the litter's owners as to the dysplasia and neuter the parent dogs.

 Construction: Breach of contract and unworkmanlike construction on a horse barn left my client with an unsafe, uncompleted structure.
 A new contractor was hired to correct and complete the barn at no cost to my client.
+Additional damages were paid to my client for incidental damages.

 Ownership Dispute: Partners disputed the share of veterinary costs and resale value of a horse due to injury.
-Through an evaluation (PPE) by a neutral veterinarian and a trainer, I negotiated the buy out price and dissolved the partnership.
+Through an evaluation by a neutral veterinarian and a trainer, I negotiated the buy out price and dissolved the partnership.